ByteworksHomeLab/smitchell.github.io/_posts/2021-01-05-ansible-for-your-home-lab.md

 {% include image.html url="/img/post-assets/ansible-for-your-home-lab/stack.png" description="Home Lab Raspberry Pis" %}

 # Ansible
 Ansible is an open-source tool written in python, power shell, and ruby to provision infrastructure, networks, containers, security, cloud, and more.
-Terraform and Ansible are two of the tools many companies use to create infrastructure as code.
+Terraform and Ansible are two of the tools used for creating infrastructure-as-code.

 It is easy to get started with Ansible because there is nothing to install on the target systems.
 Simply install it on your computer and start automating.
 Redhat sells Ansible Tower for the enterprise, but it is not required to use Ansible.
 Check out [How Ansible Works](https://www.ansible.com/overview/how-ansible-works) to learn more about Ansible.